The role of individual compensation and acceptance decisions in crowdsourced delivery: Literature review

 \citet{hou_optimization_2022} propose an optimization framework for a crowdsourced delivery service.
 They model the problem as a discrete event system, where an event is a task or a driver entering the system.
 A two-stage procedure is proposed to solve the problem.
 Tasks are assigned in the first stage, which focuses on minimizing the total detour of assigned tasks.
 In the second stage, optimal compensations are calculated that minimize the total delivery cost for the given task.
 The problem setting also considers the possibility that occasional drivers may refuse tasks, and the acceptance probabilities are determined by a binomial logit discrete choice model.

 Studying the impact of compensation decisions on the acceptance behavior of occasional drivers has been identified as an important research direction.
 The first steps towards filling this research gap have been taken by \citet{Barbosa2022} and \citet{hou_optimization_2022}. \citet{Barbosa2022} do not consider individual properties of driver-task pairs and solve the resulting problem heuristically.
 Even though \citet{hou_optimization_2022} consider compensations for each assigned pair individually, their sequential algorithm computes optimal compensations once the assignments are fixed.
 As a result, their approach lacks an evaluation of all possible task assignment-compensation combinations.
-We aim to overcome these shortcomings by making assignment and compensation decisions simultaneously, and by proposing an exact method for solving the resulting optimization problem.
+We aim to overcome these shortcomings by making assignment and compensation decisions simultaneously while considering compensation-dependent acceptance behaviors of occasional drivers, and by proposing an exact method for solving the resulting optimization problem.
+Additionally, most studies in the crowdsourced delivery literature consider either a multi-depot setting, which consists of tasks with different origins and destinations, or an in-store delivery setting in which crowdshippers are customers originating from a single store and make deliveries en-route.
+Our model is capable of solving problems in both environments.